openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

   After you join a course session in the verified track (including if we automatically add you to a session as a result of your program purchase), you can change to another session or leave the session within 14 days, as long as you have not completed the course.
-For Professional Certificate courses only, you must change sessions or leave the session within 2 days.
+For Professional Education courses only, you must change sessions or leave the session within 2 days.

   .. note:: When you change sessions, your course progress is not carried from